2022-2023 Undergraduate Bulletin

 Undergraduate study is offered through the faculties of each of the separate schools and colleges comprising the University.

 The College of Arts and Sciences provides all undergraduates with study in most of the disciplines within the liberal arts and sciences.
 Those students wishing to explore many of these areas in depth may become majors within the college.
-Graduates of the College of Arts and Sciences may apply for graduate-level teacher certification preparation programs in the School of Education.
+Graduates of the College of Arts and Sciences may apply for graduate-level teacher certification programs in the School of Education.

 The School of Criminal Justice offers a multi-disciplinary degree program, focusing on the study of criminal behavior and society’s response to it.
 Admission to this major is highly competitive, and students must complete specific requirements before applying for admission.